WVURAIL/dspira-lessons/_posts/2020-07-24-EarthAroundSun.md

 ###### > [Stellarium Web vs Download version](https://www.youtube.com/watch?v=uWdVQG93MO4&list=PLxSg3s3C3JCFns9MFgZ-1VWBV4Y346afq&index=5&t=0s)

-## Introduction to Doppler Effect
+## 4. Introduction to Doppler Effect
 There is not a DSPIRA generated activity for Doppler.
-The next activity will have a brief discussion on Doppler and there will be math using the Doppler equation.
+The next activity will require using the Doppler equation given in the activity, but the students should be exposed to it first through a teacher generated lecture.
 Here is a quick 3 minute video that introduces the Doppler Shift, and in the last minute, it discusses how astronomers use it to detect motion.
 ###### > [Popular Youtube Doppler Shift Video](https://www.youtube.com/watch?v=h4OnBYrbCjY)

+## 5. Measuring the Earth's Speed around the Sun
+Actual data generated from the DSPIRA Radio Horn Telescope is given to the students to analyze.
+It is a great opportunity for students to learn to dig information out of a graph.
+The data lines up with the points created in the Earth Orbit Model from activity #2.
+The students will use the Doppler equation to determine the (radial) speed of the Earth towards the Galactic Center.

+###### > Click here for Student Activity [Document](###### > Click here for Student Activity [Document](https://docs.google.com/document/d/16ibpadOhBioZqrvxWpdrwJ1S6iNAwi7YaRW_QoM-CVI/edit?usp=sharing)